Albert0i/RU204/Data101.md

 ```
 redis-cli < commands.redis > output.txt
 ```
 This is the most natural and easy way, as every line is virtually a single Redis command.
+Much in the same way of using `insert` statements to populate a relational database.

 ### IV.
 [RU204](https://github.com/redislabs-training/ru204): Using python data loader